jtbrower/WinUI/src/Windows/README.md

 * Set the Window transparency between 0 (fully visible) and 100 (fully transparent).
 * Provide a SizeToContent feature like WPF provides.
 Capable of sizing up and down to fit client space requirements; great for border-less windows but still works with border.
 * Maximize, Restore, Minimize, change Window size and move it to a new location.
-* Ability to automatically scale the WpfWindow content upon a DPI change.
+* Ability to automatically scale the ExtWindow content upon a DPI change.

 # Requirements
 * Uses .Net5.0, initial version was/is preview 6 but check to see if that is the current version